 Antitrust Settlement: Challenged Group Boycott.
 Mr. Markham obtained a highly favorable settlement for a reseller of business equipment who challenged certain distribution restrictions imposed by the predominant manufacturers of these devices.
 The case was as follows: The manufacturers stopped selling the equipment to the reseller because it had tried to make sales in violation of their restrictive distribution policies.
 By the settlement, they resumed making sales to the reseller, made exceptions to their challenged policies, and paid a substantial settlement.

 Antitrust Settlement: Challenged Group Boycott and Related Restraints of Trade.
-Mr. Markham obtained a highly favorable settlement for a major retailer that alleged that its rival had coordinated a group boycott and employed false advertising in order to undermine its operations shortly after it had developed an innovative manner of making its retail sales during changing times.
+Mr. Markham obtained a highly favorable settlement for a major, publicly-traded retailer that alleged that its rival had coordinated a group boycott and employed false advertising in order to undermine its operations shortly after it had developed an innovative manner of making its retail sales during changing times.

 Antitrust Litigation: Successful Defense In Criminal/Civil Matter.
 Mr. Markham successfully defended a manufacturer of polypropylene products against potential claims of price-fixing and horizontal market allocation brought under Section 1 of the Sherman Act.
 This supplier was initially designated a “target” in an ongoing criminal investigation undertaken by the Department of Justice, Antitrust Division.
 Mr. Markham persuaded the DOJ to close its investigation without filing a complaint, and he persuaded would-be civil litigants not to seek relief against his client.
 In this case, Mr. Markham’s client obtained an unqualified and prompt release from any possible liability or obligation.